Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Introduction

-We also study induction principles, both for natural numbers and for the probability measure monad $\TD$.
-In the latter case, the principle states that any element of $\TD$ can be defined inductively using dirac distributions $\delta$ and convex combinations.
-The proof obligation for the inductive case is $p(\phi[t/x]), (1-p)\phi[u/x] \ts \phi[t \oplus_p u/x]$, i.e., that the convex sum of the induction hypotheses implies the combined case.
-At first sight, these hypotheses may appear to only prove $\phi(\mu)$ for all finite distributions, and $\TD$ includes also continuous distributions.
+We also study induction principles, both for natural numbers and for the Radon distribution monad $\TD$.
+In the latter case, the principle states that $\Psi \vdash \phi[\mu/x]$ holds for all $\mu \in \TD X$ if it does on Dirac distributions and $p(\phi[\mu/x]), (1-p)\phi[\nu/x] \ts \phi[\mu \oplus_p \nu/x]$, for all $p \in (0,1)$.
+At first sight, this may appear to only prove it for all finitely supported distributions, and $\TD X$ also includes continuous distributions.
 The principle is nevertheless sound, because the finite distributions are dense in $\D X$, and because the principle has the side condition that $x$ has finite sensitivity in $\phi$, so that $\phi$ is continuous in $x$.
-This principle reflects the observation by \citet{MardarePP16} that $\TD$ is generated freely by dirac distributions and $\oplus_p$.
+This principle reflects the observation by Mardare et al.~\cite{MardarePP16,MardarePP18} that $\TD$ is generated freely by Dirac distributions and $\oplus_p$.

 When stating the elimination rule for the equality predicate, one must take sensitivity into account.
 More precisely, if $x$ has sensitivity $p$ in $\phi$ then $\phi[t/x], p(t \peq s ) \ts \phi[s/x]$.
-This was previously observed by \citet{DagninoP22} in a propositional logic and we adapt one of their rules as an elimination principle for equality.
-We show that the rule has wide ranging consequences, including that equality can be proved symmetric and transitive.
-Equality can also be proved a congruence, when this is formulated in a way that takes sensitivities into account.
+This was previously observed by Dagnino and Pasquali~\cite{DagninoP22} in a propositional logic, and we adapt one of their rules as an elimination principle for equality.
+We show that the rule has wide-ranging consequences, including that equality can be proved symmetric and transitive.
+Equality can also be proved a congruence when this is formulated in a way that takes sensitivities into account.
 For example, using the type (\ref{eq:oplus:type}) of $\oplus_p$, one can prove that

-\subsection{Case Studies}
+\subparagraph*{Case studies.}